Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 #1: Running Slow Improves the Efficiency Of the Aerobic System

-Your muscles have to generate ATP (cellular energy) while you exercise in order to sustain physical activity.
+Your muscles must generate ATP (cellular energy) while exercising to sustain physical activity.

 Both fat and glycogen (stored carbohydrates) can be broken down to create energy through aerobic metabolism.